oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Creating the image with WIT

-> **JRF Note:** If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.
+> **JRF Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

 At this point, we have staged all of the files needed for image `model-in-image:WLS-v1`, they include: